aquivalabs/document-mess-detector/solution-design.md

 For safely storing global Application settings the app comes with a Protected Custom Setting.
 Currently we only store API credentials for the Extract API there.
 This is managed by the custom Setup page.

-### 4.2.
-Custom Metadata : `CompletionApi__mdt`

-The current version of the app support the Open AI API for reasoning and inference.
-To make this extensible in the future we decided to create a Custom Metadata Type for each supported Provider.
-Providers which the app nativly supports bring a Protected record of that CMDT in the package.
-Custom Setup steps allow to modify values of such record as needed.

-For Subscribers to also plugin their own Providers outside of the package the CMDT type is Public with SubscriberEditable fields.

-As different APIs can have very different settings and configuration needs the CMDT is very generic.
-It only has 3 fields:

-- an explicit API Key field
-- a Large Text Field to store arbitrary Settings (as JSON, YAML or other formats)
-- a Text field for an Apex Name of a Class which is able to handle this Provider type.